Thai Food Made Easy | THAI SCOTCH EGG

 Method

 -Blend the red chilli, garlic, onion and bread in an electric blender until the mixture becomes fairly smooth.
-Set aside
+Set aside.

--Mix the minced pork, oyster sauce, fish sauce, sugar, Thai red curry paste, salt, the herbs mixture and half of the beaten egg into the large bowl.
+-Mix the minced pork, oyster sauce, fish sauce, sugar, Thai red curry paste, salt, the herbs mixture and half of the beaten egg into a large bowl.
 Use your hands to bind all the ingredients together.

--Put the boiled egg in the middle, then use the cling film to help roll the mince around the egg to completely encase.
-(Repeat the same process with the other boiled egg).
+-Put the boiled egg in the middle, then use the cling film to help roll the mince around the egg to completely encase (repeat the same process with the other boiled egg).

 -Enjoy Thai Scotch Egg with a leafy salad or save it for later.
 It’s all good.